-The mechatronics systems engineering program at Lawrence Technological University has been an outstanding experience.
+The mechatronic systems engineering program at Lawrence Technological University has been an outstanding experience.
 The entire program focuses on the synergy among mechanical, electrical, and computer engineering.
 The balance between classroom theory and real-world experience has been conveyed through professors from the industry, guest lecturers, and plenty of lab time.
-This program is very thought out and well worth the investment.”Eric Brines, mechatronics systems engineering student and project engineer, Lear Corporation
+This program is very thought out and well worth the investment.”Eric Brines, mechatronic systems engineering student and project engineer, Lear Corporation

 Mechatronic systems engineers use precision mechanical, electrical, and computer engineering, as well as math and computer science, to design the enhanced products, systems, and manufacturing processes demanded by today’s marketplace.
 Using advanced scientific and engineering knowledge, mechatronic systems engineers combine mechanical, electric, and electronic subsystems to create single controllable systems.